 - Right-click on rocket League and click Properties

 After this, wait for the validation to complete.
 This will compare the game files on your PC to the ones on the Steam servers.
 If something is different then Steam will repair the problem for you and your save data will not be affected.
-For problems with any Steam games, this method will help you as it's not just exclusive to Rocket League.

-Method 2: Adding exceptions to the Anti-Virus and disabling the Firewall
+Method 2: Adding Exceptions to the Anti-virus and Disabling the Firewall

 For PC, a common problem with online games is the antivirus not allowing the game to connect to the server.
 When it comes to Steam games, the antivirus and firewall both probably have exceptions in place already but this isn't always the case.